yscik/untroubled-theme/readme.txt

 == Copyright ==

-Outline WordPress Theme, (C) 2023 Peter Kiss
-Outline is distributed under the terms of the GNU GPL.
+Untroubled WordPress Theme, (C) 2023 Peter Kiss Untroubled is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by